zeyadwaled25/zeyadwaled25/README.md

 ## 👨‍🎓 About Me:

-🎓 A student at the College of Artificial Intelligence, Junior Front-End Development Track
+- 🎓 Student at the College of Artificial Intelligence — Front-End Development Track
-- 🎨 Experienced in building and designing effective user interfaces
+- 🎨 Passionate about creating intuitive, modern, and responsive user interfaces
-- 📊 Background in data analysis
+- 📊 Solid background in data analysis with strong problem-solving skills
-- 🧠 Foundational knowledge in software engineering
+- 🧠 Good foundation in software engineering and scalable code practices
-- 🧩 Strong problem-solving skills and clean, scalable code writing
+- 🚀 Always eager to learn, collaborate, and build impactful projects

 <br>